FortOfFans/Dainsleif-TOS/README.md

-# Dainsleif Bot - Genshin Guides
+# Dainsleif Bot - Genshin Impact Cheat Sheets

-The bot runs on Discord.js
+The bot currently runs on Discord.js

-A bot made to act as an archive for the Guides created by [WorldOfTeyvat - Twitter](https://twitter.com/WorldOfTeyvat)
+A bot made to act as an archive for the Cheat Sheets created by [WorldOfTeyvat - Twitter](https://twitter.com/WorldOfTeyvat)

 # Add the bot to your server